 '''

-Here are some examples:

 class(1); class("A"); class(TRUE)

 [1] "numeric"

 [1] "character"

 [1] "logical"

 class(list(1, "A", TRUE))

 [1] "list"

 class(as.matrix(1:9, nrow=3))

-[1] "matrix"
+[1] "matrix" "array"

 class(meuse)

 [1] "data.frame"

 class(meuse$ffreq)

 [1] "factor"

 '''

-These are all defined in base R; now we will use classes defined in the additional package sp.
+These are all defined in base R; now we will use classes defined in the additional package sf, which has classes for spatial "simple features".

-TASK 28 : Convert the meuse data frame to a spatially-explicit object.
+TASK 28: Convert the meuse data frame to a spatially-explicit object.

 The coordinates are now just fields in the dataframe; we should give them special status - they are not attributes in the same sense as the soil properties or covariables.
-The sp "spatial objects" package provides classes for spatially-explicit data; we just need to tell it which fields represent the coordinates.
+The sf package provides classes for spatiallyexplicit data; we just need to tell it which fields represent the coordinates.
 The class function shows the class name of an object.